-- 3. The N.M.
-Bureau of Geology, pursuant to a Memorandum of Agreement with NMED, conducted three seasonal surveys of groundwater elevations and groundwater chemistry.
+- 3. The NM Bureau of Geology, pursuant to a Memorandum of Agreement with NMED, conducted three seasonal surveys of groundwater elevations and groundwater chemistry.
 Localized areas where the river water appears to be seeping into groundwater, at least on a seasonal basis, were discovered in some areas north of Aztec.
 These areas will be targeted for more intensive sampling.
 To date, however, testing of private domestic water wells has not detected any contamination attributable to the GKM spill. - 4.
-NMED spearheaded efforts to develop a Spring Runoff Preparedness Plan that was signed by three states, three tribes, and by numerous county and municipal agencies.
-NMED also conduct preparedness training that was attended by first responders from New Mexico, the Navajo Nation and Colorado. - 5.
+NMED spearheaded efforts to develop a Spring Runoff Preparedness Plan that was signed by three states, three tribes, and numerous county and municipal agencies.
+NMED also conduct preparedness training that was attended by first responders from New Mexico, the Navajo Nation, and Colorado. - 5.
 UNM conducted mineralogical testing of solids that were released during the GKM spill and published a paper of test results in the Journal of Environmental Science and Technology.
 The mineral jarosite, which formed inside the GKM and was released during the spill, plays a significant role in transporting and releasing heavy metals in the river system.
 (Rodriguez-Freire, et al, 2016c). - 6.
-The N.M.
-Department of Health conducted biomonitoring sampling in San Juan County that involved testing well water and urine of county residents for heavy metals. - 7.
+NMDOH conducted biomonitoring sampling in San Juan County involving testing the well water and urine of county residents for heavy metals. - 7.
 NMED purchased a portable X-ray fluorescence spectrometer (XRF) and conducted an initial survey of heavy metals in sediment along Cement Creek, and the Animas and San Juan Rivers. - 8.
 NMSU began testing crop tissue for heavy metals.
 Preliminary test results do not show high concentrations of metals. - 9.
-NM Department of Game and Fish completed two surveys of edible fish tissue showing that heavy metals are within guidelines for human consumption. - 10.
+NMDGF completed two surveys of edible fish tissue showing that heavy metals are within guidelines for human consumption. - 10.
 The City of Aztec discovered a layer of lead-contaminated alluvial aquifer sediment that appears to reflect river seepage into groundwater.
 Additional investigation is planned, and will include more intensive testing of water wells and crops in this area.
 See also Figure 6 on page 12.